Botanical Gardens: Why Visiting Them Is Good for You

 6. Accessible Escape, No Passport Required

-Final Thought: Go Slow, Stay awhile
+Final Thought: Go Slow, Stay Awhile

-And sometimes, that’s the most restorative escape of all. 🌿
+You won’t just see plants.
+You’ll remember how to be.
+And sometimes, that is the most restorative escape of all. 🌿

 Have a favorite botanical garden?
 Share your escape story in the comments below.